-Bebras is an international student competition, a challenge, on Computational Thinking and in Cyprus is organized by the Cyprus Computer Society in cooperation with the ICT Teachers Association under the auspices of the Ministry of Education and Culture.
+Bebras is an international student competition, a challenge, on Computational Thinking.
+In Cyprus is organized by the Cyprus Computer Society in cooperation with the ICT Teachers Association under the auspices of the Ministry of Education, Culture, Athletics and Youth.

 The goal is to promote Computational Thinking among students in a way that advances student ability beyond science and mathematical skills and enhance the students' analtyical, algorithmic and problem solving skills.

-The first round will take place during the period 13-21 December 2019 and the second round has been provisionally scheduled for Saturday 25th January 2020.
+For gymnasium students, the first round will take place during the period 11-23 December 2020 and the second round has been provisionally scheduled for Saturday 30th January 2021.

 It consists of two rounds

 The first round is open for a whole week for students to attempt from the school or home without supervision.

 The second round is organized in schools under supervision.

 Students are able to log back in after the challenge has closed, see their results and review the tasks.

 Teachers and parents are able to register their students/children.